Our Worship Services

 - We are an open circle, meaning we are not a closed membership organization where an invitation is required to participate.
 Anyone who would like to attend may do so as long as they are respectful and appropriate.
 We do not require members to attend with any frequency or declare membership status to attend our rites or participate in any way.

 - There are no pre-requisite requirements for ceremonial experience, clergy training, or initiatory status to join Living Earth Church, or participate in most Living Earth open events and rituals.
-Anyone can help plan and lead Full Moon rituals by attending our classes and participating in the Living Earth Collaborative Ritual Planning (CRP) process.

 - Those who feel called to service will find many volunteer opportunities.

 - Ministerial duties are handled by ordained Clergy.

 - All our ceremonies, workshops, and other events are posted at www.meetup.com/livingearth.
 It is free to join, although supporting membership dues, donations, and volunteer time are gratefully accepted.
 Tuition may be charged for classes.

 - During COVID-19 related restrictions and social distancing, many of our rituals are offered online through Zoom.
 We may have occasional, highly socially distanced outdoor events when permitted and appropriate.